What is Account Reconciliation?

 Double Entry Accounting

 In double entry accounting, each transaction is recorded in at least two accounts and will be equal.
 If a transaction is incorrect or missing, there will be an error in both the debits and credits.
+It may affect both the balance sheet and profit and loss.

-Why is Reconciliation Important in Accounting?
+Why is Balance Sheet Reconciliation Important in Accounting?

 Using accounting software like QuickBooks will automatically import transactions from the bank, eliminating the need for manual data entry.
 This not only saves time but also reduces the risk of human error.
 Below is an example of a bank reconciliation in QuickBooks; it shows a difference of £14,387.05, with 12 transactions to reconcile.